Toyuuu/alertbot/README.md

 Step 5.
 Download alertbot.py from the Depository.

 Step 6.
-(REQUIRES USAGE OF INSPECT ELEMENT, PLEASE WATCH A VIDEO ON IT IF YOU DONT UNDERSTAND WHAT IT IS)\
+(REQUIRES USAGE OF INSPECT ELEMENT, PLEASE WATCH A VIDEO ON IT IF YOU DONT UNDERSTAND WHAT IT IS!)\
 Open the file and change:\
 (product name) to the items name (Example: "PS5" or "RTX 2070")\
 (products store) to the items store (Example: "Target" or "Amazon")\